C-Loftus/C-Loftus.github.io/content/writings/talon-pedal.md

    user.pedal_up('north')
 ```

 After pressing down the key, an internal state dictionary is then updated.
 By using Talon we can do more complex custom behavior beyond just a simple hotkey.
-The code below is the default functionality:
+The abridged code below shows an example of default functionality:

 ```python
 @mod.action_class